incentum-network/lucene-server/README.md

 # Needs some love

-This was copied from https://github.com/mikemccand/luceneserver.
+This was copied from [Lucene Server](https://github.com/mikemccand/luceneserver).
 We mavenized it and got it running under spring boot.

 ### The good